After you create a System object™, you use various object

 |Applies to source objects only.
 Returns a logical value

-indicating whether the step method has reached the end of the data
+indicating whether the end of the data file has been reached.
+If a

-file.
-If a particular object does not have end-of-data capability,
+particular object does not have end-of-data capability, this method

 |Returns a structure containing characteristic information about the object.
 The fields of this structure vary depending on the object.
 If a particular object does not have characteristic information, the structure is empty.|